 Queijada de Sintra – The origin and history of the delicious Queijadas are lost in medieval times.
 They were used as a payment form because Sintra had excellent pastures and an excess of fresh cheese.
 That was used for the manufacture of this sweet.
 It is a small and delicious pie made from fresh cheese, sugar, eggs, flour, and a little cinnamon wrapped in a crispy batter.

 Top Portuguese Bread to Know and Try

-In Portugal, the tradition of eating bread is lost in time and is the basis of Portuguese food.
+In Portugal, eating bread is lost in time and is the basis of Portuguese food.
 Made with three main kinds of cereal: corn, rye, and wheat.
 Bread is different from region to region in form, color, taste, or crumb texture.
 It is used in traditional dishes.